 How Do Card-On-File Transactions Work?

 There are two methods to implement card-on-file transactions – through customers or merchants.
-The billing process used is based on the agreements established between the merchant and customers.
+The billing process is based on the agreements established between the merchant and customers.
 Businesses can receive customers’ consent to the COF terms, such as by asking customers to:

-- Fill out an online form
+• Fill out an online form

-- Provide their card details over the phone or
+• Provide their card details over the phone or

-- Enter their card at a POS terminal and sign a receipt
+• Enter their card at a POS terminal and sign a receipt

 1. Consumer-Initiated Transactions (CIT) – this occurs when the consumer is present and provides their payment details to the merchant, such as at a POS terminal in-store or on an online checkout page.
 Indeed, CITs offer proof that the legitimate cardholder was involved in and authorized the transaction (e.g., chip data with cryptograms in-store or card verification values like CVV, CVC, or CVV2 for online purchases).

-2. Merchant-Initiated Transactions (MIT) – this requires a previous consumer-initiated transaction to take place, which authorizes a merchant to initiate a transaction without the cardholder being present nor any additional card validation required.
+2. Merchant-Initiated Transactions (MIT) – this requires a previous consumer-initiated transaction to take place, which authorizes a merchant to initiate a transaction without the cardholder being present, nor is any additional card validation required.
 Indeed, this type of transaction relies on a prior agreement between the customer and merchant that their stored payment information will be used for recurring subscriptions, automated billing, or unscheduled transactions.

 The Benefits of Card-On-File Payments